SERMON ON THE MOUNT: PART TWENTY-FOUR

 Matthew 22:36-40: "Teacher, which is the greatest commandment in the Law?"
 Jesus replied: "`Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment.
 And the second is like it: `Love your neighbor as yourself.'
 All the Law and the Prophets hang on these two commandments."

 Here we find Jesus saying that the law and the prophets hang on these two commands.
-Since the Golden Rule and the command to love your neighbor as yourself both hang on or sum up the law and the prophets, it is obvious that In these two teachings, Jesus is proclaiming the same thing.
+Since the Golden Rule and the command to love your neighbor as yourself both hang on or sum up the law and the prophets, it is obvious that in these two teachings, Jesus is proclaiming the same thing.
 To “Do to others as you would have them do to you,” is the same as loving your neighbor.

 In teaching this ethic, Jesus was teaching a behavior that rose above a strictly mechanical approach to moral and ethical behavior.
 Jesus was teaching the spirit of the law as far superior to just its literal application.
 Throughout the Sermon on the Mount, Jesus was showing how we must have moral and ethical law become part of our very consciousness so that we automatically practice the Golden rule.